Cryptography

 This function generates a random number

-• n – how much randomness to generate.
+• number – how much randomness to generate.
 Valid values are integers from 8 to 256

 • trng – If True the a True Random Generator will be used, otherwise Deterministic Random Number Generator